 "I absolutely love the fact that NYU Prague offers non-credit internships.
 I could get work experience, learn more about Czech culture and meet people from outside NYU." - Marie Alejandra Torres (Gallatin) - Intern, Forum 2000

-Every semester, more than 25% of our students work as interns at one of 20 local organizations.
+Every semester, more than 20% of our students work as interns at one of 20 local organizations.
+Hear about their experiences in the video above!

 Hooked on 'Serial'?
 Glued to NPR?
 Never without a podcast on your iPhone?
 Well this is your chance to learn how to produce broadcast-quality audio and create a regular podcast on life in Prague.